 Eat a lot of veggies

 When a large portion of bacteria gets wiped out, they rebuild slowly.
 As with any population competing for resources, it’s a bit of a race to repopulate.
 While this is happening, you want to feed the good guys and starve the bad guys.

 Cutting sugar will only take you so far.
-While you’re closing down the bar on the yeast party, why not serve the welcome guests?
+While you’re closing down the bar on the yeast party, why not serve the welcome guests whole foods?
 The gut microbes that help you digest and absorb your food love vegetables.
 Makes sense, because they eat the portion of the veggies that humans do not break down, and convert those portions into nutrients that you wouldn’t otherwise get.

 Join over 1 million fans